Your plant labels disappeared after you either ran our Verify Labels tool or edited a plant in the Plant Manager.

 The labels were originally visible, but they became invisible when you either ran Verify Labels or edited the plant.

-- You copied labels from one plant to another, or
+- Labels in the plan that have been copied from one plant to another

-- Corruption in your drawing (typically from rogue Proxy Objects or registered applications) has cleared your labels of their associated plant data.
+- Corruption in the drawing (typically from rogue Proxy Objects or registered applications), which may have cleared your labels of their associated plant data

 Step 1: Check for copied labels.

 Label one of your plants to see whether the label and text show up.

 Did the label show up, including the text?

 - No: Move on to the next step.

 - Yes: The labels have likely been copied from plant to plant.
 To correct the issue, you'll need to relabel your plants.
 In the future, avoid copying labels between plants.

 Need to copy plants and their labels into another part of your drawing?
 (For example, you may need to show variations of the same design to provide a client with options.)
 If so, you can copy your plants and labels safely using our XCOPY tool.

 Still having issues with, or not seeing, your labels?
 Move on to step 2.